-Students should always reference the program's website, this Handbook, the Graduate School's website (http://grad.wisc.edu/ and the Graduate School's Academic Guidelines (http://grad.wisc.edu/acadpolicy/) for answers on various program-related questions.
+Students should always reference the program's website, this Handbook, the Graduate School's website (http://grad.wisc.edu/acadpolicy/) for answers on various program-related questions.
 However, when students need further clarification on any of these policies or procedures they should contact the Graduate Program Director.
 The Graduate Program Director may play a role with issues including satisfactory academic progress, academic deadlines, graduation completion, program-related forms, advising/course holds and permissions, and course offerings.